-- 1.1 Newman University is an inclusive learning community whose Catholic ethos emphasises the Christian practice of hospitality, recognising and celebrating the diverse nature and traditions represented by both its staff and students. - 1.2 The University is committed to eliminating discrimination, harassment and victimisation; advancing equality of opportunity; and fostering good relations in accordance with the provisions outlined in the Equality Act 2010, as outlined in Appendix 1. - 1.2 This policy is underpinned by the University's values of inclusiveness and respectful dialogue which is articulated through its mission and ethos.
+- 1.1 Newman University is an inclusive learning community, whose Catholic ethos emphasises the Christian practice of hospitality, recognising and celebrating the diverse nature and traditions represented by both its staff and students. - 1.2 The University is committed to eliminating discrimination, harassment and victimisation; advancing equality of opportunity; and fostering good relations in accordance with the provisions outlined in the Equality Act 2010, as outlined in Appendix 1. - 1.2 This policy is underpinned by the University's values of inclusiveness and respectful dialogue which is articulated through its mission and ethos.
 It is steadfast in its pledge to develop a culture in which treating colleagues, students and others with dignity, courtesy and respect is standard practise.
 This will be achieved by fostering a supportive working and learning environment which is free from unlawful discrimination, harassment, bullying and victimisation (hereinafter referred to as unacceptable behaviour).
-It will be realised when staff and students are confident that, should such unacceptable behaviour occur, it is identified and dealt with fairly, effectively and in a timely manner. - 1.4 Copies of this Policy are available on the University website or in hard copy format from the Vice Chancellor's Office, Human Resources, Registry, Student Services and the Students Union.
-The Policy should be read in conjunction with the Employee Grievance and Disciplinary procedures and the Student Disciplinary Policy and is accessible in large print and other formats on SharePoint.
+It will be realised when staff are confident that, should such unacceptable behaviour occur, it is identified and dealt with fairly, effectively and in a timely manner. - 1.4 Copies of this Policy are available on the University website or in hard copy format from the Vice Chancellor's Office and Human Resources Department.
+The Policy should be read in conjunction with the Employee Grievance and Disciplinary procedures and is accessible on SharePoint.
+It can also be made available in large print and other formats on request.